 - Explains why you’re doing specific exercises – when you understand the benefits you’re more likely to embrace the exercises with enthusiasm and shift behavior.

-- Wants to connect and shows a real interest in you – they take the time to learn your name, and understand your training goals
+- Wants to connect and shows a real interest in you – they take the time to get to know you, and understand your training goals.

 This approach helps achieve motivation that is self determined – meaning you choose to be active because of how it makes you feel rather than because you feel you have to.
 This is the secret to long term behavior change.